slang-i18n/slang/README.md

 ### ➤ Comments

-You can add comments to each translation.
+You can add comments in your translation files.

 **JSON**